 The experts at Optiplan Kitchens advise, ‘Invest in a proper ventilation system that is efficient at capturing impurities, circulates air and, overall, keeps your kitchen clean.
 Try not to go for inexpensive products that only recirculate the flow of air and use up lots of energy.
 There’s always a solution that keeps the noise levels and energy use to a minimum.’

-It sounds completely obviously but when it comes to the rubbish, because it’s the least glamorous part, bins are often overlooked.
+It sounds completely obvious, but when it comes to the rubbish, because it’s the least glamorous part, bins are often overlooked.
 One of the most simple but easy kitchen design mistakes to make.
-Given waste is totally unavoidable it should be factored in as a priority, even so given we now require separate recycling, food and general disposal.
+Given waste is totally unavoidable it should be factored in as a priority.
+Even more so given we now require separate recycling, food and general waste disposal.

 Often the temptation to DIY is so great that we forget the level of expertise involved in planning any major home project.
-Especially with kitchen where complicated wiring, plumbing and ventilation systems all feature heavily – these are not to be messed with if you don’t know what you’re doing.
+Especially with a kitchen where complicated wiring, plumbing and ventilation systems all feature heavily.
+These are not to be messed with if you don’t know what you’re doing.
 Not seeking professional help can be one of the most costly kitchen design mistakes to make.

 ‘Complicated wiring, plumbing or ventilation systems are not to be messed with unprofessionally.
 Plus, having a registered tradesperson to lend a helping hand can relieve the pressure of thinking about every single detail.
 Looking at the bigger picture, a smart investment at the beginning of the project can prove to be more cost-effective in comparison to an amateur take on such a complex task.’